squidfunk/karma-viewport/README.md

 }
 ```

-This plugin exposes a global variable called `viewport` inside your tests
+This will expose the global variable `viewport` which allows setting the
-which allows setting the viewport dynamically, e.g.:
+dimensions of the viewport within tests, e.g.:

 ``` js
 // Set to 320px x 100%